-The determination of quasicrystal (qc) surface structures is a challenge to current surface structure techniques.
-Quantitative low-energy electron diffraction (LEED) is the primary technique for the determination of periodic surface structures, but application of LEED to quasicrystals requires the use of many approximations.
-In this study, two different approaches were used to apply quantitative LEED to the structure of the 10-fold surface of decagonal Al73Ni10Co17.
-One method (Method 1) involves the use of a quasicrystalline model along with approximations that average over the composition and local geometries.
-The other method (Method 2) uses periodic models that approximate the actual local qc structure (approximants) in more exact, atomistic calculations.
-Although the results using the two methods were consistent, the results of the approximant analysis (Method 2) suggested a different way to apply the approximations in Method 1, resulting in a better fit between experimental and calculated beams.
-Thus, periodic approximant structure models can provide a simpler and more efficient method for the determination of local geometries in qc surfaces, and may also facilitate analyses using quasicrystal models.
+The determination of quasicrystal (QC) surface structures is a challenge to current surface structure techniques.
+Low-energy electron diffraction (LEED) is the primary technique for the determination of periodic surface structures, but application of dynamical LEED to quasicrystals requires the use of many approximations.
+In this study, two different approaches were used to apply dynamical LEED to the structure of the tenfold surface of decagonal $Al{73}Ni{10}Co{17}$ .
+One method (method 1) involves the use of a quasicrystalline model along with approximations that average over the composition and local geometries.
+The other method (method 2) uses periodic models that approximate the actual local QC structure (approximants) in more exact, atomistic calculations.
+Although the results using the two methods were consistent, the results of the approximant analysis (method 2) suggested a different way to apply the approximations in method 1, resulting in a better fit between experimental and calculated beams.
+Thus, periodic approximant structure models can provide a simpler and more efficient method for the determination of local geometries in QC surfaces, and may also facilitate analyses using quasicrystal models.